How to Write the AP Lang Synthesis Essay?

 Provide sufficient context for the topic you are about to cover.
 You can do a quick overview of prevailing opinions you have grasped while browsing through your source materials.

 Write a short and compelling thesis statement.
 This will be your ground zero for the rest of the essay.
 So make sure it reflects your opinion.
+What is a thesis statement you can read in our special article.

 - Body Paragraphs